BitcoderCZ/FanScript/README.md

 ## VSCode Extension
 To run the extension:
-- run `npm install` in the VSCodeExtension folder
-- run `npm install` in the VSCodeExtension/client folder
 - open vscode
 - open folder, select VSCodeExtension
 - in Run and Debug, select "Launch Client" and press F5